Academy of Notre Dame de Namur

-The Academy of Notre Dame de Namur is a private middle school and high school for girls in Radnor, Pennsylvania.
+The Academy of Notre Dame de Namur is a private middle school and high school for girls in the Ithan neighborhood of Radnor, Pennsylvania.
 It is located within the Roman Catholic Archdiocese of Philadelphia; however, Notre Dame is an independent school.
 Notre Dame's mission is "to educate young women for responsible living in a global society with an extensive co-curricular and athletic program."